flyteorg/flyte/docs/concepts/flyte_console.rst

 |

-The end-to-end process from writing code to registering workflows is present in the :std:ref:`getting-started`.
+The end-to-end process from writing code to registering workflows is present in the :ref:`getting-started`.

 A pop-up window appears with input fields that the execution requires upon clicking the **Launch Workflow** button.
 If the default inputs are given, they will be auto-populated.